hyz-courses/CISC3024-Pattern-Recognition-Notes/04_Dimension_Reduction.md

 - The means of each class is normalized by a measure of the **within-class scatter**.
 - The scatter is equivalent to the *variance* of each class.

-The within-class scatter of a class $\omega_i$:
+The within-class scatter of a class $\omega_i$
 $$
 \widetilde{s}_i^2=\sum_{y\in\omega_i}(y-\widetilde{\mathbf{\mu}}_i)^2
+$$
-$$The total within-class scatter of all the project samples would be
+The total within-class scatter of all the project samples would be
 $$(\widetilde{s}_1^2+\widetilde{s}_1^2)$$

 - [*] The criterion function would be:
 $$
 \mathcal{J}(\mathbf{w})=\frac{|\widetilde{\mathbf{\mu}}_1-\widetilde{\mathbf{\mu}}_2|^2}{s_1^2+s_2^2}
 $$

 We need to find the optimal $\mathbf{w}$ that maximizes the criterion function $\mathcal{J}(\mathbf{w})$.

 ## 4.3.3 Represent $\mathcal{J}(\mathbf{w})$ with $\mathbf{w}$